littensy/pretty-react-hooks/src/use-event-listener/README.md

 Connects an event listener to the given event.
 The event can be any object with a `Connect` method that returns a Connection object or a cleanup function.

-If the listener is `undefined`, the previous listener will be disconnected.
+If the event or the listener is `undefined`, the previous listener will be disconnected.

 The `listener` parameter is memoized for you, and will not cause a reconnect if it changes.